yang70/data-structures/README.md

-# Data Structures - An exercise exploring basic data structure types in Ruby
+# Data Structures - An exercise exploring classic data structures and algorithms in Ruby

 By [Matthew Yang](http://www.matthewgyang.com).